Web Scraping Using Python

 In this demonstration, we will be walking through our first Python web scraping project.
 We will be scraping the Wikipedia page to fetch the List of Indian Billionaires published by Forbes in the year 2018.
 We can fetch the List of Billionaires even after it gets updated for the year 2019 with the help of the same Python web scraping program.
 Exciting, right?
 Let us move ahead and get our hands dirty.

-Step 1: Fetch the web page and convert the html page into text with the help of Python request library
+Step 1: Fetch the web page and convert the HTML page into text with the help of the Python request library

 #import the python request library to query a website

 #specify the url we want to scrape from

 Link_text = requests.get(Link).text

 Step 2: In order to fetch useful information, convert Link_text (which is of string data type) into a BeautifulSoup object.
 Import BeautifulSoup library from bs4